cloverb1998/Simple-Chatbot/README.md

 # Simple Chatbot
-A basic Python chatbot that responds to simple English inputs.
+A basic Python chatbot that responds to simple inputs.

 ## Installation
 `bash